rmonnier9/tellai/packages/plugins/wordpress/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Lovarank automatically creates and publishes SEO-optimized articles to your WordPress site as blog posts or drafts.
+Lovarank streamlines content creation by auto-publishing SEO-ready articles to your WordPress blog or saving them as drafts for review.

 == Description ==

-Grow Organic Traffic Without Lifting a Finger.

-Lovarank is your behind-the-scenes content team powered by AI.
-It creates high-quality, SEO-optimized blog posts that drive traffic to your WordPress site – automatically.
-No brainstorming, no writing, no scheduling.
-Just pure growth on autopilot.
+The AI Agent that Grows Your Organic Traffic.

+Think of Lovarank as your content team that never sleeps.
+It writes and publishes SEO-focused blog posts that help your WordPress site grow.
+You don’t have to come up with ideas, write drafts, or plan schedules.
+Everything runs automatically in the background.

-Lovarank plugin may embed external links or credits on the public site.
+The plugin may add external links or small credits on your site.

-The plugin provides secure API access to retrieve your published posts for content analysis and optimization within the Lovarank app.
+It also connects securely to your WordPress posts through an API for content review and optimization inside the Lovarank app.

+Our AI content generator WordPress AI Agents analyze the top Google results, identify content gaps, and create comprehensive articles designed to outrank competitors.
+This WordPress AI writer delivers deep research, not generic content.

 == Features ==

-1. Fully automatic content creation and keyword research – find hidden keyword gems and publish optimized articles daily.
+1. Hands-free content and keyword automation – uncover valuable keyword opportunities and automatically publish optimized articles every day.
-2. Write in 150+ languages – speak to your audience wherever they are.
+2. Support for over 200 languages – reach audiences around the world in their native language.
-3. One-click integration with WordPress – set it up once and your content gets published like magic.
+3. Seamless WordPress connection – integrate once, and your new posts appear automatically without extra setup.
-4. SEO-friendly, fact-checked articles with media – includes internal links, videos, images, and credible citations.
+4. SEO-focused, reliable content with visuals – includes relevant links, images, videos, and trustworthy sources.
-5. Your voice, your tone – match your brand’s style with AI-tuned tone control.
+5. Consistent tone that fits your brand – customize the writing style and voice to match your brand identity.
-6. Up to 4000 words per article – long-form, evergreen content designed to rank and convert.
+6. In-depth articles up to 4,000 words – create comprehensive, evergreen posts that drive rankings and engagement.
-7. Smart daily publishing plan – a tailored 30-day strategy to keep content flowing.
+7. Automated publishing schedule – follow a personalized 30-day content plan that keeps your site active and growing.
-8. Multi-user and multi-site support – manage teams and scale across sites easily.
+8. Built for teams and multiple sites – collaborate easily and manage content across several websites in one place.

 == Installation ==